Malaspina Expedition: Background and preparation

 The Spanish government had the largest scientific budget of any European state at the time.
 In the last four decades of the eighteenth century, a number of scientific expeditions had crossed the Spanish Empire, including botanical expeditions to New Granada, Mexico, Peru and Chile, and making an enormous collection of the American flora.
 They saw the New World as a vast laboratory for study and an unending source of samples.

-The Spanish king, Charles III was known for his fascination with science, and had already procured funds to further develop science and technology in several areas.
+The Spanish king, Charles III, was known for his fascination with science, and had already procured funds to further develop science and technology in several areas.
 He promptly approved the expedition, although he would never see its results, as he died exactly two months later.

 Additionally, the Spanish government had a vested interest on all issues concerning the Pacific Ocean because a large number of her colonies were in that area, including most of the American Pacific coast, the Philippines, and several islands, such as Guam.

 Two frigates were specially designed and built for the expedition by the shipbuilder Tómas Muñoz at the La Carraca shipyard, under Malaspina's direction.
 They were both 306 tons burden and 36 metres long, with a normal load displacement of 4.2 metres.
-They were launched together on April 8, 1789 and were baptized in honor of former James Cook's ships Resolution and Discovery as Descubierta and Atrevida (a liberal translation in Spanish).
+They were launched together on 8 April 1789 and were baptized in honor of former James Cook's ships Resolution and Discovery as Descubierta and Atrevida (a liberal translation in Spanish).
 Malaspina commanded Descubierta and Bustamante Atrevida.

-The expedition carried on board the elite of astronomers and surveyors of the Spanish Navy, headed by Juan Gutiérrez de la Concha, with the young Felipe Bauza as cartographer.
+The expedition carried on board the elite of astronomers and surveyors of the Spanish Navy, headed by Juan Gutiérrez de la Concha, with the young Felipe Bauzá as cartographer.
 Also on board were many scientists and artists, such as painting master José del Pozo, artists José Guío, Fernando Brambila and Giovanni Ravenet, cartoonist and columnist Tomás de Suria, botanists Luis Née, Antonio Pineda and Thaddäus Haenke, and many others.